Enter your contact information below to alert one of our representatives and someone will contact you within 1 business day.

 1995-W West Point Proof Silver Eagle NGC PF69 UC

 To mark the 10th year of production of the U.S. Mint’s flagship silver bullion and collector coin program known as the American Silver Eagle in 2005 the Mint decided to issue a special set that is different from other anniversary sets in this program.
-It included the four denominations and sizes of American Gold Eagles ($50 or one-ounce, $25 or half-ounce, $10 or quarter-ounce, and $5 or tenth-ounce coins) as well as a special 1995 proof Silver Eagle with a “W” mintmark for West Point, which was only included in this set.
+It included the four denominations and sizes of American Gold Eagles ($50 or one-ounce, $25 or half-ounce, $10 or quarter-ounce, and $5 or tenth-ounce coins) as well as a special 1995 Proof Silver Eagle with a “W” mintmark for West Point, which was only included in this set.

-Many of the thousands of collectors of proof American Silver Eagles were annoyed at the idea of having to spend so much money and be forced to purchase the gold set, when it was the silver proof coin that really interested them.
+Many of the thousands of collectors of proof American Silver Eagles were annoyed at the idea of having to spend so much money and be forced to purchase the gold set, when it was only the silver proof coin that really interested them.

-Because so many people collect American Silver Eagles and want a complete set of the proof coins, and because 30,125 coins is the lowest mintage of any type of coin in the series by far, this coin has emerged over the years as the undisputed key to series, or as what is often called “The King of American Silver Eagles.”
-In 100 Greatest Modern U.S. Coins Jeff Garrett and Scott Schechter rank the coin #4 on their list and note that the desirability of the coin has only grown over time, and that the large growth in the number of collectors of these coins has only increased demand for the coin.
+Because so many people collect American Silver Eagles and want a complete set of the proof coins, and because 30,125 coins is the lowest mintage of any coin in the series by far, this coin has emerged over the years as the undisputed key to series, or as what is often called “The King of American Silver Eagles.”
+In 100 Greatest Modern U.S. Coins, Jeff Garrett and Scott Schechter rank the coin #4 on their list and note that the desirability of the coin has only grown over time, and that the large growth in the number of collectors of these coins has only increased demand for the coin.

 Why purchase this NGC PF69 UC example of the 1995-W proof Silver Eagle?